-A warning or an alarm is signalled by the relevant LED on the front of the frequency converter and indicated by a code on the display.
+A warning or an alarm is signaled by the relevant LED on the front of the adjustable frequency drive and indicated by a code on the display.

 A warning remains active until its cause is no longer present.
 Under certain circumstances operation of the motor may still be continued.
 Warning messages may be critical, but are not necessarily so.